 “lake”: it is most often translated as “sea,” because of the Greek word, but the Shorter Lexicon offers the option of “lake.”
 And since the body of water in Galilee is a lake, I chose this term.
 The old traditional title, “The Sea of Galilee,” to modern readers, makes no sense when they see it on an online map; the term is inaccurate.

-A sower had a sack strapped to his shoulder, full of seed, and reached into it, grabbed a handful, and threw it, sweeping his hand back and forth.
+A sower made a pouch with a robe, slung it around his shoulder, full of seed, and reached into it, grabbed a handful, and threw it, sweeping his hand back and forth.
 After his hand emptied out, he reached in his bag and grabbed another handful.

 Some of his seed fell on the road was trampled underfoot, and the seeds that were not pushed into the dirt by sandals and bare feet were eaten by birds.